Evinrude Outboard Motors: Product

-Evinrude produced two-stroke direct-injected engines ranging from 4 hp to a 3.4L V6 300 hp.
+Evinrude produced two-stroke direct-injected engines ranging from 4 hp to a 3.6L V8 250HP & 300 HP in 1985 and change to 4.0L V8 250 HP & 300 HP in 1986 onward to the end of the production of the V8 configuration.
 They used carburetors until the late 1990s when EPA clean air regulations mandated new technologies.
 OMC partnered with FICHT of Germany to introduce direct injection.
 Extensive and thorough durability testing took place to assess the rigor and longevity of the design but the first design did not pass testing standards.

 Initial production of the first design started prior to another round of EPA regulations.
 At the beginning, the company tried retrofitting the previous design in order to bring the motors up to the new standards.
 These modifications were not carefully engineered or designed and caused significant engine failures, most notably the powerhead failure.
 This eventually resulted in a recall of that generation of motors.
 The losses on these motors, the loss of reputation and the surge of competition from Japan and Mercury pushed the company into bankruptcy in 2000.

 In 2001, Bombardier acquired the Evinrude and Johnson Outboards brands; the FICHT technology was re-engineered into E-TEC direct injection.
 This improved fuel efficiency and reduced emissions, oil consumption, noise levels and maintenance needs.
 This is due in part to a pinpoint oiling system that only applies oil to the necessary components, unlike the original two-stroke motors.
 Evinrude E-TEC was the first outboard engine technology to win the US Environmental Protection Agency's 2004 Clean Air Excellence Award which recognizes low emission levels.

 According to the EPA, it is also recognized as acceptable for use by the European Union.
 "Compared to a similar 2004 four-stroke engine, carbon monoxide emissions with Evinrude E-TEC are typically 30 to 50 percent lower; and at idle are lower by a factor of 50 to 100 times.
 In addition, Evinrude E-TEC emits 30 to 40 percent less total particulate matter on a weight basis than a similar “ultra-low emissions” four-stroke outboard.
 Furthermore, oxides of nitrogen and hydrocarbon emissions for Evinrude E-TEC are similar, if not lower, than a four-stroke outboard.
 There are no oil changes with this engine, as well as no belts, and no valve or throttle linkage adjustments.
 This makes Evinrude E-TEC engines easier to own than comparable four-stroke engines.
 In addition, numerous advancements combine to create the Evinrude E-TEC quiet signature sound including an exclusive idle air bypass circuit."

 All modern Evinrude motors were built and assembled in Sturtevant, Wisconsin, south of Milwaukee.